 I have met many people where I am (from the UK especially) who arrived on a one-way airfare and have either extended their visas or planned their onward journeys after arriving at their destination.

 It has been suggested to me to buy, say, a cheap bus ticket out of your destination country just for the sake of showing an onward journey, even though you may not use said cheap bus ticket.

-But don't let them convince you that you cannot go to X country because it does not offer visa on arrival and you do not have a pre-arranged visa; you can go to X country's embassy at your destination or to any travel agent there to arrange this, it doesn't have to be done in Australia! about 4 years ago
+But don't let them convince you that you cannot go to X country because it does not offer visa on arrival and you do not have a pre-arranged visa; you can go to X country's embassy at your destination or to any travel agent there to arrange this, it doesn't have to be done in Australia! over 4 years ago